Palms and cycads

 Generally small, slow-growing feather palms from Central and South America.
 Some have single trunks, others clustered trunks.
 Leaf shape is variable.
 Good in pots on shaded patio or lanai, in ground on north side of buildings.
 Some types do well as houseplants.Chamaedorea elegans

 Single-stemmed species.
-Outdoors, grows 6 to 10 ft. tall, 3 to 6 ft. wide.
-Often called parlor palm, this is the best indoor chamaedorea, growing very slowly to an eventual 3 to 4 ft. as a houseplant.
+Outdoors, grows 6–10 ft. tall and 3–6 ft. wide.
+Often called parlor palm, this is the best indoor chamaedorea, growing very slowly to an eventual 3–4 ft. as a houseplant.
 Tolerates crowded roots, poor light.
-Douse tops with water occasionally, feed regularly, groom by removing old leafstalks.
+Douse tops with water occasionally, feed regularly, and groom by removing old leafstalks.
 Repot every 2 or 3 years, carefully washing off old soil and replacing it with good potting mix.
-Plant three or more in one container for effective display.
+Plant three or more in one container for an effective display.
 Often sold as Neanthe bella.

 Generally small, slow-growing feather palms from Central and South America.
 Some have single trunks, o...

 From moist regions of South Africa.
-Wiry-stemmed creeper with green, roughly heart-shaped, toothed lea...
+Wiry-stemmed creeper with toothed leaves.
+Often sold as “bac...